Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Height: 8-11 inches

 These long-eared pups are lovable, loyal, and eager to please.
-They have long ears, bright round eyes, and long, tubular bodies that are reminiscent of the Dachshund breed, which is also a wire-haired dog.
+Dandie Dinmont Terriers have long ears, bright round eyes, and long, tubular bodies reminiscent of Dachshunds, which are also wire-haired dogs.
 The hair on their heads is wavy, thick, and wiry.

 15. Otterhound